kuczmama/fine-tuning-chat-gpt/README.md

 <a name="model-upload-time"></a>
 ## Model Upload Time! 🚀

 Alright, fam!
 Once we have our data ready, it's time to give GPT-3 a little training session.
-Imagine it as a mini bootcamp! 🏋️‍♂️ We'll do this at OpenAI's platform.
+Imagine it as a mini bootcamp! 🏋️‍♂️ We'll do this at OpenAI's platform: https://platform.openai.com/finetune

 <a name="the-moment-of-truth"></a>
 ## The Moment of Truth: Testing! 🎉